Francesco Zappa (album)

-Francesco Zappa is a 1984 album by Frank Zappa.
-It features chamber music by the Italian composer Francesco Zappa, who composed between 1763 and 1788.
+Francesco Zappa is a 1984 album by American musician Frank Zappa.
+It features synthesized arrangements of chamber music by the Italian composer Francesco Zappa, who composed between 1763 and 1788.

 Album origins

-David Ocker played a piece of Francesco Zappa's music for Frank Zappa because it was popular with some college music students.
-Because Francesco's music was not published and could only be found in the Mormon library, Frank decided to publish it.
+According to recording engineer Mark Pinske, musician David Ocker introduced Francesco Zappa's music to Frank Zappa because it was popular with some college music students.
+Ocker discovered the music in what Pinske describes as "the Mormon library or something".
+The exact location where the scores were found was not specified by Pinske, but was possibly archives for the music department at Brigham Young University which is owned by the Church of Jesus Christ of Latter-day Saints.
+Frank initially thought Ocker was joking about an earlier composer who shared his name.

+Frank Zappa was impressed by the scores and realized they were not copyrighted, and subsequently obtained a copyright for the works of Francesco Zappa.
 He then programmed some of these pieces into his new Synclavier synthesizer.

 Finding the composer's works

 Frank found an entry for Francesco in the Grove Dictionary of Music and Musicians and then researched his sheet music in the library at UC Berkeley.
 According to The Real Frank Zappa Book, the two musicians are not related.

 Album content

-Francesco Zappa was the first full album on which Frank used the Synclavier, but Synclavier pieces appear on "The Perfect Stranger" and on "Thing-Fish" as well.
+Francesco Zappa was the first full album on which Frank used the Synclavier, but Synclavier pieces appeared on The Perfect Stranger earlier that year, as well as Thing-Fish, also released in 1984 but recorded earlier.